 - Online-Ticket can be used immediately in Berlin – no advance booking restrictions

 - Rebates of up to 50% at around 200 attractions and sights

-- Family friendly – children travel free when accompanied by an adult
+- Family friendly – 3 children up to 14 years old travel free when accompanied by an adult

 Variants and Prices Berlin WelcomeCard